-A □ Yes, please go to section 3 below.
+A Yes, please go to section 3 below.

-l personal data c \Box No, please complete the rest of this section
+Are you requesting access to your own personal data?
+No, please complete the rest of this section

-of the form.
+personal dala: of the form.

 If you are not requesting access to your own personal data, please provide the following information about the person on whose behalf you are making this request: